Captain Eric Nave

 In August 1930, Nave’s commission in the RAN ended on his transfer to the RN.
 In 1937, Nave would once again cross the globe, this time as Head of Cryptanalysis at the Far East Combined Bureau (FECB) based in Hong Kong.

-In 1942, SIB and personnel from the former Philippines based US Sigint site combined to create Fleet Radio Unit Melbourne (FRUMEL).
+In 1942, SIB and personnel from the former Philippines based US Sigint (Signals intelligence) site combined to create Fleet Radio Unit Melbourne (FRUMEL).
 During his time with FRUMEL, Nave cracked the JN-4 submarine fleet code, and in May 1942, he and his team of codebreakers contributed significantly to the outcome of the Battle of the Coral Sea.

 After the war, Nave was heavily involved in the establishment of the Defence Signals Bureau (DSB).
-He led the delegation to the British Commonwealth Sigint Conference in London in 1946, ensuring Australia’s inclusion in the allied signals intelligence arrangement that became the UKUSA FIVE EYES partnership.
+He led the delegation to the British Commonwealth Sigint Conference in London in 1946, ensuring Australia’s inclusion in the allied signals intelligence arrangement that became the UKUSA Five Eyes partnership.

-Nave continued to work with DSB, training new codebreakers, until 17 March 1949, when he took up a position in the newly established Australian Security Intelligence Organisation (ASIO).
+Nave continued to work with DSB, training new cryptanalysts until 17 March 1949, when he took up a position in the newly established Australian Security Intelligence Organisation (ASIO).
 He retired on 1 March 1959, exactly 42 years after he took up his first position with the RAN.

 Nave was appointed as an officer of the Order of the British Empire (OBE) in 1972, and died on 23 June 1993, aged 94.